-Bacterial septicemia: Treatment of septicemia caused by Enterococcus faecalis, Staphylococcus aureus (penicillinase-producing), Escherichia coli, Klebsiella species, Pseudomonas aeruginosa, Serratia species, Enterobacter species, Bacteroides species (including Bacteroides fragilis).
+Blood stream infection (gram-negative bacteremia): Treatment of blood stream infection caused by Enterococcus faecalis, Staphylococcus aureus (penicillinase-producing), Escherichia coli, Klebsiella species, Pseudomonas aeruginosa, Serratia species, Enterobacter species, and Bacteroides species (including Bacteroides fragilis).

-Gynecologic infections: Treatment of gynecologic infections caused by E. faecalis; S. aureus (penicillinase-producing), S. epidermidis, Streptococcus agalactiae (group B streptococci), E. coli, Klebsiella species, Proteus species, Enterobacter species, Bifidobacterium species, Bacteroides species (including B. fragilis), Gardnerella vaginalis; Peptococcus species, Peptostreptococcus species, Cutibacterium species.
+Gynecologic infections: Treatment of gynecologic infections caused by E. faecalis, S. aureus (penicillinase-producing), S. epidermidis, Streptococcus agalactiae (group B streptococci), E. coli, Klebsiella species, Proteus species, Enterobacter species, Bifidobacterium species, Bacteroides species (including B. fragilis), Gardnerella vaginalis, Peptococcus species, Peptostreptococcus species, and Cutibacterium species.

-Intra-abdominal infections: Treatment of intra-abdominal infections caused by E. faecalis, S. aureus (penicillinase-producing), S. epidermidis, E. coli, Klebsiella species, Enterobacter species, Proteus species, Morganella morganii, P. aeruginosa, Citrobacter species, Clostridium species, Bacteroides species (including B. fragilis), Fusobacterium species, Peptococcus species, Peptostreptococcus species, Eubacterium species, Cutibacterium species, Bifidobacterium species.
+Intra-abdominal infection, health care-associated or high-risk community-acquired infection: Treatment of intra-abdominal infections caused by E. faecalis, S. aureus (penicillinase-producing), S. epidermidis, E. coli, Klebsiella species, Enterobacter species, Proteus species, Morganella morganii, P. aeruginosa, Citrobacter species, Clostridium species, Bacteroides species (including B. fragilis), Fusobacterium species, Peptococcus species, Peptostreptococcus species, Eubacterium species, Cutibacterium species, and Bifidobacterium species.

-Lower respiratory tract infections: Treatment of lower respiratory tract infections caused by S. aureus (penicillinase-producing), E. coli, Klebsiella species, Enterobacter species, Haemophilus influenzae, Haemophilus parainfluenzae, Acinetobacter species, Serratia marcescens.
+Pneumonia: Treatment of pneumonia caused by S. aureus (penicillinase-producing), E. coli, Klebsiella species, Enterobacter species, Haemophilus influenzae, Haemophilus parainfluenzae, Acinetobacter species, and Serratia marcescens.

-Skin and skin structure infections: Treatment of skin and skin structure infections caused by E. faecalis, S. aureus (penicillinase-producing), S. epidermidis, E. coli, Klebsiella species, Enterobacter species, Proteus vulgaris, Providencia rettgeri, M. morganii, P. aeruginosa, Serratia species, Citrobacter species, Acinetobacter species, Bacteroides species (including B. fragilis), Fusobacterium species, Peptococcus species, Peptostreptococcus species.
+Skin and soft tissue infection: Treatment of skin and soft tissue infections caused by E. faecalis, S. aureus (penicillinase-producing), S. epidermidis, E. coli, Klebsiella species, Enterobacter species, Proteus vulgaris, Providencia rettgeri, M. morganii, P. aeruginosa, Serratia species, Citrobacter species, Acinetobacter species, Bacteroides species (including B. fragilis), Fusobacterium species, Peptococcus species, and Peptostreptococcus species.

-Urinary tract infections (complicated and uncomplicated): Treatment of uncomplicated and complicated urinary tract infections caused by E. faecalis, S. aureus (penicillinase-producing), E. coli, Klebsiella species, Enterobacter species, P. vulgaris, Providencia rettgeri, M. morganii, P. aeruginosa.
+Urinary tract infection (complicated and uncomplicated): Treatment of uncomplicated and complicated urinary tract infections caused by E. faecalis, S. aureus (penicillinase-producing), E. coli, Klebsiella species, Enterobacter species, P. vulgaris, P. rettgeri, M. morganii, and P. aeruginosa.